For the community

 See how university volunteers help Abdulhameed in his school

 Ten year old Abdulhameed Elgareidi has been taking part in workshops designed to support children to build key life skills, deliver their own social action projects and make the transition from primary to secondary education as seamless as possible.

-The sport and life curriculum, delivered after school by student leaders, works with pupils like Abdulhameed to develop key transition skills and create a social action initiative, using sport and physical activity to help engage them.
+The sport and life curriculum, funded by Sport England, is delivered after school by student leaders.
+They work with pupils like Abdulhameed to develop key transition skills and create a social action initiative, using sport and physical activity to help engage them.

 Abdulhameed’s School, Forest Fields Primary, hosts the workshops, which cover teamwork, resilience, respect and managing your emotions.